senthalan2/react-native-rdservice-fingerprintscanner/README.md

     console.log(e, 'ERROR_FINGER_CAPTURE'); // Failed to capture the Fingerprint
   });

-isDriverFound(PACKAGE_NAME) // You can use "AVAILABLE_PACKAGES" for the PACKAGE_NAME
+getIsDriverFound(PACKAGE_NAME) // You can use "AVAILABLE_PACKAGES" for the PACKAGE_NAME
   .then((res) => {
     console.log(res, 'DRIVER CHECK');
   })